INSIDE: The 7 Best Solutions & Toddler Wrist Strap strategies to save your sanity when traveling with kids.

 If for some reason, you let go of hands, you are still attached to one another with a springy coil strap between you.

-This stretches to 1.7 metres long for safety and comfort.
+This kids wrist leash stretches to 1.7 metres long for safety and comfort.

-The anti-lost wrist straps have a comfortable wrist strap cloth with a soft sponge pad, plus the child’s wrist strap band has two adhesive pads that go one over the other to make it harder for them to remove.
+The anti-lost wrist straps have a comfortable wrist strap cloth with a soft sponge pad, plus the child’s wrist strap band has two adhesive pads that go one over the other to make it harder for them to remove when you are walking together.

-You can also strap this toddler wrist strap from you to their clothes, or from the stroller to their wrist if you prefer.
+You can also strap this toddler leash from you to their clothes, or from the stroller to their wrist if you prefer.

 This anti-lost toddler wrist strap is my personal favourite for all children under 3.5 years in big busy cities, especially throughout Europe.